xmos/lib_sw_pll/doc/rst/sw_pll.rst

    Basic PLL Block Diagram

-`xcore.ai` devices have on-chip a secondary PLL sometimes known as the Application PLL.
+`xcore.ai` and `xcore-400` devices have on-chip a secondary PLL sometimes known as the Application PLL.
 This PLL multiplies the clock from the on-board crystal source and has a fractional register allowing very fine control over the multiplication and division ratios from software.
-The Application PLL output is available on pin X1D11.
+The secondary PLL output is available on pin X1D11 on `xcore.ai` and pins X0D39 and/or X1D11 on `xcore-400`.

 However, it does not support an external reference clock input and so cannot natively track and lock to an external clock reference.
 This software PLL module provides a set of scripts and firmware which enables the